boonya/dumb-home/README.md

 ## Install application dependencies

+First you'll need to unpack your bundle:

+`tar -xzvf meteor-react-js.tar.gz`

+As result you got a directory called `./bundle`

-To install all dependencies web application needs you have to run as usual `npm install` from `bundle/programs/server` directory.
+To install all dependencies web application needs you have to run as usual `npm install` from `./bundle/programs/server` directory.
 But some of dependecies will build from source code and for that purpose you'll have to install packages below:

 ```bash